 Plus500UK Ltd is authorised and regulated by the Financial Conduct Authority (FRN 509909).

 What is Plus500?
 How Does Plus500 Work?

 As mentioned above, Plus500 offers access to the CFD markets.
-This means their primary purpose is to provide a platform through which traders can invest in currencies, indexes, precious metals, oil and major shares.
-As with all trades the trader isn’t becoming an actual stockholder when they invest in certain companies.
+This means their primary purpose is to provide a platform through which traders can trade in currencies, indexes, precious metals, oil and major shares.
+As with all trades the trader isn’t becoming an actual stockholder when they trade in certain companies.
 But they can benefit from the success of that stock just like a shareholder could.